Date of Award

 Scholarly Commons Citation

 Franquiz, Francisco J., "Attitude Determination & Control System Design and Implementation for a 6U CubeSat Proximity Operations Mission" (2015).
-Dissertations and Theses.
+PhD Dissertations and Master's Theses.
 266.